The greatest rivalries in March Madness history

 March Madness is just plain special.
 It’s a college basketball smorgasbord, with blue-bloods locking horns with upstart programs and millions of people filling out brackets to follow along with the action.

 While the dynamics of the field of 68 change every year, though, it certainly seems like a few rivalries have a habit of taking center stage in the postseason.
-Ahead of this year’s tournament, we’ve highlighted five that stand out, including several that may be renewed with vigor this March!
+We’ve highlighted five that stand out, including one that could be renewed soon!

 5. Kansas vs. North Carolina

 This one should get more attention than it does.
 In addition to former Kansas coach Roy Williams leaving for Chapel Hill in 2003, the Jayhawks and Tar Heels have met in the Big Dance on six occasions.
 Kansas has won four of them, including the last three meetings in 2008, 2012, and 2013.
 North Carolina, however, topped a Wilt Chamberlain-led Kansas team to win the 1957 national title in a triple-overtime thriller.

 4. Michigan vs. Ohio State

 Perhaps it’s not as heated as the gridiron rivalry between the two schools, but their basketball teams have engaged in some pitched battles over the years.
 Ohio State leads the overall series 107-82, but the Wolverines have their share of big wins over the Buckeyes, including a 75-71 thriller in the 1992 NCAA Tournament during the days of the Fab Five.

 The early days of this rivalry were dominated by the Bruins, who won 22 of their first 25 meetings with the Wildcats through the 1983-84 season.
 That stretch includes an 82-66 decision that sent UCLA to the 1976 Final Four.